 Time to meet another Greek-American in Greece!
-Read all about George Irene Kallis, an ESL Teacher, writer, and entrepreneur.
+Read all about Georgia Irene Kallis, an ESL Teacher, writer, and entrepreneur.

-Q&A with Greek-American in Greece George Irene Kallis
+Q&A with Greek-American in Greece Georgia Irene Kallis

 We’re back, with our longest running and most popular series, Greek-American in Greece!
 Today, let’s meet New York native Georgia Irene Kallis.

 Maria A. Karamitsos: Where were you born and raised?
 Tell us about your time there.

 Georgia Irene Kallis: I was born and raised in Queens, NY.
 I spent the best 27 years of my life in NY, growing up in a heavily populated Greek-American neighborhood of Jamaica Hills.
 I attended the Greek-American school at St. Demetrios of Jamaica from K-12th grade.
 It was a wonderful community and I feel very grateful to have had such an amazing childhood.

 MAK: Where is your family from in Greece?